If you have any questions, please feel free to talk with the individual tutors or Julie Shorey.

 — KEEPING RECORDS: We require homework and give feedback, evaluations, and grades where appropriate, but we recognize that your students’ education is their parents’ responsibility.
 When figuring credits, approximately 6-7 hours per week seems to be about one standard high school credit.
 (For instance, a writing class and a literature class, each requiring 2 – 2 1/2 hours of homework per week would amount to one credit of English.)
 Any grades we give are not binding, but our tutors put a great deal of effort into their assignments and evaluations, so to just ignore them, giving your own grades, would not really be ethical.
 We recommend that you use evaluations to write up your own assessment for a progress report on your student’s home education.
 You are the ones with the constitutional right to homeschool, as well as the responsibility for communication with the school department, college transcripts, etc. We provide what we refer to as tutorials.

-— DISHONESTY: Unfortunately, we need to address cheating and plagiarism, which is dealt with firmly and immediately, earning a zero.
+— DISHONESTY: Unfortunately, we need to address cheating and plagiarism, including cutting and pasting homework answers, which is dealt with firmly and immediately, earning a zero.
 Because we meet only weekly and do not want to spend too much class time administering exams, tutors often send exams home for parents to proctor.
 Please follow guidelines for this very carefully.
 If we grow haphazard in this area, we not only encourage our students to cheat, but we compromise the integrity of our program and of the grades your children earn.

 If your students have not completed their courses successfully from the previous year, please don’t register for classes without talking with the tutors.
 In a sense, even as the year begins, we consider every student “on probation”, and where there is academic difficulty, we will work with you for solutions, occasionally suggesting other options, recognizing that Good Company is not a good fit for every family.